engineyard/ey-docs/pages/cloud-updates-march-2012.md

 March 7th, 2012

-Improvements to the load-balancing algorithm used by HAProxy.
+HAProxy now uses the leastconn load-balancing algorithm by default.

-Upgrade your environment to take advantage of the improvements.
+Upgrade your environment to take advantage of this improvement.

 <a href=#update1><h2 id="update1">Minor: Engine Yard stack upgrade</h2></a>